chrisatyler/fitcoin/README.md

-# The Fitcoin project
+# Using Blockchain to Track Fitness Rewards

 This is a sample web application that uses a Hyperledger Fabric blockchain to track and trace fitness rewards.

 One of the biggest challenges Fitness Clubs face is maintaining members.
 It is always cheaper to keep a member than attract new members.
 To retain members, some clubs will offer loyalty programs, but oftentimes, those are ineffective because they may provide future free months or potentially offer a discount to friends and family.
 Sometimes, the program only rewards members when they refer friends to the club.